Issam-Allymis/S-G-F/README.md

  **This this site was deployed using GitHub Pages following these steps listed below**:
  1. Log into GitHub and [GitHub Repository](https://github.com/Issam-Allymis?tab=repositories).
 This is where the project is located.
  2. Find the project's navbar and select the 'Settings' tab.
- 3. in the settings page on the left hand side of the page, find "pages" under "Code and  automation"
+ 3. In the settings page on the left hand side of the page, find "pages" under "Code and  automation"
- 4.
+ 4. At the Branch it is labelled as "none", click the dropdown menu and select "main" after hit save.
+ 5. The page will then automatically refresh.
+ 6. A link to the deployed site will appear after receiving a pop-up notification at the top of the page.

 Happy coding!